Download the Code of Federal Regulations in XML.

 (f) The State must require that all generators of hazardous waste who transport (or offer for transport) such hazardous waste off-site:

-(1) Use a manifest system that ensures that interstate and intrastate shipments of hazardous waste are designated for delivery and, in the case of intrastate shipments, are delivered to facilities that are authorized to operate under an approved State program or the federal program.
-The manifest system must require the use of the manifest format as required by §262.20(a).
-No other manifest form, shipping document, or information, other than that required by federal law, may be required by the State to travel with the shipment.
+(1) Use a manifest system that ensures that interstate and intrastate shipments of hazardous waste are designated for delivery and, in the case of intrastate shipments, are delivered to facilities that are authorized to operate under an approved state program or the federal program.
+The manifest system must require the use of the paper or electronic manifest formats as required by §262.20(a) of this chapter.
+No other manifest form, electronic manifest format, shipping paper, or information other than that required by federal requirements, may be required by the state to travel with the shipment, or to be transmitted electronically, as a means to track the transportation and delivery of hazardous waste shipments.
+No other electronic signature other than that required by the federal electronic manifest requirements may be required by a state to be executed in connection with the signing of an electronic manifest.

 (2) Initiate the manifest and designate on the manifest the treatment, storage or disposal facility to which the waste is to be shipped.

-(3) Ensure that all wastes offered for transportation are accompanied by a manifest, except:
+(3) Ensure that all wastes offered for transportation are accompanied by a manifest form, or are tracked with an electronic manifest, except:

 (i) Shipments subject to 40 CFR 262.20(e) or (f);